VertebrateResequencing/neo_path_to_label/README.md

 # neo_path_to_label
-Example Traversal API finding the first shortest path to a node with a specific label
+Traversal API finding the node with a specific label that is closest to another node.

 # Instructions